4 Ways to do data validation

 Although this type of data validation is pretty popular among database administrators and programmers, depending on the complexity of your data and the size of the data set you are validating, this method of data validation can be quite time-consuming.
 It also can send unnecessary queries into your database, and as a result, slow it down.

-2. Using Excel
+2. Using excel

 Among the most basic ways of data validation is using Microsoft Excel or Google Sheets.
 Of course, this method of data validation requires you to export your data into Excel or Sheets before you can start, which granted is neither scalable nor easily maintainable.
 In both Excel and Sheets, the data validation process is straightforward.
 Excel and Sheets both have a menu item listed as Data > Data Validation.
 By selecting the Data Validation menu, a user can choose the specific data type or constraint validation required for a given file or data range.